daphne-simons/halter-test/NOTES.md

 longitude: REAL #

 ### Frontend:
 The Front end is running a basic App, with essentially two components layered on top of one another.
-The bottom layer is the terrain, using mapboxgl from 'mapbox-gl'
+The bottom layer is the terrain, using mapboxgl from 'mapbox-gl' * look up their docs.
 The top layer is the "break"-lines of the paddocks.
 This is rendered in the `<PaddocksLayer map={map}/>` component, which gets a map prop-drilled into it, and uses that information to render the paddock lines.

 Currently, because no other(real??)
 GeoJSON source, it is using the `geojson/paddocks.json` data (which could be based on real data?) to render the shapes.
 The way this happens is by using type:"source", "fill", and "line" - features that seem to work in sync with the prop-drilled "map", and allow us to render outlines/ fill, etc in relation to the maps features.)